- U.S. ISM manu PMI up from 48.2 to 49.5 vs. 48.5 forecast

 U.S. ISM manufacturing PMI – The U.S. ISM manufacturing PMI for February came in at 49.5, up from the previous 48.2 figure and higher than the projected 48.5 reading.
 Even though the index still hasn’t indicated an expansion, the contraction has slowed down significantly.

 Components of the report showed that the index for production rose from 50.2 to 52.8 while the index for employment climbed from 45.9 to 48.5.
-In fact, majority of the sub-indices showed improvements, except for supplier deliveries, customer inventories, and exports.
+In fact, the majority of the sub-indices showed improvements, except for supplier deliveries, customer inventories, and exports.

 Strong Canadian GDP – Canada had its fair share of upbeat data, as its December GDP reading showed a 0.2% expansion versus the projected 0.1% growth figure.
 Manufacturing output was responsible for most of the gains while retail trade, mining, and oil and gas extraction showed declines.